H3mann/NextGenVest/README.md

 Tech Stack: AngularJS/Node/Express/

-Description: A widget that plots loan payments via a easily readable chart

-Input your loan data to see an awesome data visualization of your loan and it's payments.

-Coming soon contains future features for the widget
+Description: A widget that plots loan payments via a easily readable chart Input your loan data to see an awesome data visualization of your loan and it's payments 'Coming Soon' contains future features for the widget

+#### Judging Criteria
 [x] Your widget is an angular component
 [x] Styling is done with SASS
 [x] Widget shows a graph (or similar) of expected payoff amount given a payoff date